cns-iu/edx-learnerpathway-modeling/README.md

 View analysis [here](https://github.com/cns-iu/edx-learnerpathway-modeling/tree/master/clustering_analysis)

 ### Baseline Model
 For the baseline model observation of sequences of URLs within a given trajectory.
 At its simplest level predictions are made on the most likely next URL based only on the current URL only.
 This is a Markov model with no hidden state.
-This results in 0.49 accuracy.
 A longer history of URLs was explored to predict the next URL.
-Without a smoothing parameter the highest accuracy was achieved with 3 element histories i.e. URL sequence of length 3, which moved accuracy to 0.54.
+Without a smoothing parameter the highest accuracy was achieved with 3 element histories.

 ### Trajectory LSTM Model
 The model converts a trajectory to an embedded vector representation which is then processed through an LSTM model.
 The output of the LSTM goes through a Dense layer with Softmax to assign the probabilities of each next possible URL.

-### Conditional Trajectory LSTM Model
-To expand upon the intial model, and attempt was made to understand if the choices of successful and non-successful learners differ.
-The embedding and LSTM are processed as before.
-In the conditional model a second embedding is also learned that provides a vector of weights to multiply against the LSTM output.
-This acts as a mask like operation, effectively upweighting and down weighting different parts of information from the possible next URL choice.
-The output of this multiplication is then past through a Dense layer with softmax as before.

 ### Run with the following